AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 • project work

-This creates a new set of expectations for employees and managers.
+This creates a new set of expectations for employees and leaders.

-💡 AI competence is currently evolving from a technical additional skill to a fundamental cultural skill of modern companies.
+💡 AI competence is currently developing from a technical additional skill into a fundamental cultural competence of modern companies.

-Companies that invest in these skills early therefore not only create greater productivity.
-They also reduce uncertainty, resistance and misuse.
+Companies that invest early in these skills therefore not only create more productivity.
+They also reduce uncertainty, resistance, and misuse.

 Conclusion

-💡 Companies will in future need not only access to AI, but also employees who can use AI safely, critically and responsibly.
+In the future, companies will need not only access to AI, but employees who can use AI safely, critically, and responsibly.
 That is precisely why AI Literacy is becoming one of the most important future skills in digital work.

-The discussion around AI is currently often focused on new tools and technical possibilities.
+The discussion around AI currently often focuses on new tools and technical possibilities.
 In the long term, however, what will matter is how well people can work with these systems.

-AI competence does not mean that all employees have to become AI experts.
-Far more important is a safe, reflective and productive approach to AI in everyday work.
+AI competence does not mean that all employees must become AI experts.
+Much more important is a safe, reflective, and productive way of using AI in everyday work.

-For companies, this creates a new training task: those who create learning opportunities, guidelines and practical spaces for experience at an early stage can use AI much more successfully and at the same time reduce risks.
+This creates a new training task for companies: Those who create learning opportunities, guidelines, and practical spaces for experience at an early stage can use AI much more successfully while also reducing risks.

-AI Literacy will therefore soon become just as much of a given in many organizations as the digital basic skills of today.
+AI Literacy will therefore soon become as natural in many organizations as today’s digital basic skills.

 What is meant by AI Literacy?

-AI Literacy refers to the ability to use artificial intelligence meaningfully, critically and responsibly.
-This includes a basic technical understanding, critical thinking, data protection awareness and practical application skills.
+AI Literacy refers to the ability to use artificial intelligence in a sensible, critical, and responsible way.
+This includes a technical basic understanding, critical thinking, awareness of data protection, and practical application skills.

 Why is AI competence becoming increasingly important for companies?